Keith Moon: Death

-Moon's death came shortly after the release of Who Are You.
+Moon's death came shortly after the release of their eighth studio album Who Are You.
 On the album cover, he is straddling a chair to hide his weight gain; the words "Not to be taken away" are on the back of the chair.
 Police determined that there were 32 clomethiazole pills in Moon's system.
-Six were digested, sufficient to cause his death; the other 26 were undigested when he died.
+Six were digested; the other 26 were undigested when he died.
 Max Glatt, an authority on alcoholism, wrote in The Sunday Times that Moon should never have been given the drug.
 Moon was cremated on 13 September 1978 at Golders Green Crematorium in London, and his ashes were scattered in its Gardens of Remembrance.

-Townshend persuaded Daltrey and Entwistle to carry on touring as The Who, although he later said that it was his means of coping with Moon's death and "completely irrational, bordering on insane".
+Townshend persuaded Daltrey and Entwistle to carry on touring as the Who, although he later said that it was his means of coping with Moon's death and "completely irrational, bordering on insane".
 AllMusic's Bruce Eder said, "When Keith Moon died, the Who carried on and were far more competent and reliable musically, but that wasn't what sold rock records."
 In November 1978, Faces drummer Kenney Jones joined the Who.
 Townshend later said that Jones "was one of the few British drummers who could fill Keith's shoes"; Daltrey was less enthusiastic, saying that Jones "wasn't the right style".
 Keyboardist John "Rabbit" Bundrick, who had rehearsed with Moon earlier in the year, joined the live band as an unofficial member.

 Jones left the Who in 1988, and drummer Simon Phillips (who praised Moon's ability to drum over the backing track of "Baba O'Riley") toured with the band the following year.
-Since 1996, the Who's drummer has been Ringo Starr's son Zak Starkey, who had been given a drum kit by Moon (whom he called "Uncle Keith").
-Starkey had previously toured in 1994 with Roger Daltrey.
+From 1996 to 2025, the Who's drummer was Ringo Starr's son Zak Starkey who, as a child, had been given a drum kit by Moon (whom he called "Uncle Keith").
+Starkey had previously toured in 1994 with Roger Daltrey, and contributed to solo studio albums by Daltrey, and John Entwistle.

-The London 2012 Summer Olympic Committee contacted Curbishley about Moon performing at the games, 34 years after his death.
+The London Organising Committee of the Olympic and Paralympic Games contacted Curbishley about Moon performing at the 2012 Summer Olympics, evidently unaware he had been dead for 34 years.
 In an interview with The Times Curbishley quipped, "I emailed back saying Keith now resides in Golders Green Crematorium, having lived up to the Who's anthemic line 'I hope I die before I get old' ...
 If they have a round table, some glasses and candles, we might contact him."